Probe: Journalists, activists among firm's spyware targets

 “The number of journalists identified as targets vividly illustrates how Pegasus is used as a tool to intimidate critical media.
 It is about controlling public narrative, resisting scrutiny, and suppressing any dissenting voice,” Amnesty quoted its secretary-general, Agnes Callamard, as saying.

-AP's director of media relations, Lauren Easton, said the company is “deeply troubled to learn that two AP journalists, along with journalists from many news organizations, are among those who may have been targeted by Pegasus spyware.”
-She said the AP has taken steps to ensure the security of its journalists’ devices and is investigating.
+AP's director of media relations, Lauren Easton, said the company is “deeply troubled to learn that two AP journalists, along with journalists from many news organizations" are on the list of the 1,000 potential targets for Pegasus infection.
+She said the AP was investigating to try to determine if its two staffers' devices were compromised by the spyware.

 The consortium's findings build on extensive work by cybersecurity researchers, primarily from the University of Toronto-based watchdog Citizen Lab.
 NSO targets identified by researchers beginning in 2016 include dozens of Al-Jazeera journalists and executives, New York Times Beirut bureau chief Ben Hubbard, Moroccan journalist and activist Omar Radi and prominent Mexican anti-corruption reporter Carmen Aristegui.
 Her phone number was on the list, the Post reported.